slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 We discussed how IT salaries are likely to stabilize in 2025, with significant raises becoming less frequent due to macroeconomic challenges.
 Inflation-driven adjustments might be rare, and many of us agreed that meaningful salary growth may often require changing companies rather than relying on internal promotions.
 Despite this, there are still areas of growth—roles in AI, cloud engineering, and DevOps remain in high demand, as these fields continue to address persistent skill shortages.

 AI-related positions stood out as a major topic.
-We acknowledged that while the AI boom is creating numerous opportunities, it’s essential to approach this trend with caution.
+We acknowledged that while the AI boom is creating numerous opportunities, it's essential to approach this trend with caution.
 The market will reward those who can not only work with AI but also integrate it effectively into broader systems.
 The consensus was that technical expertise paired with specialized knowledge in emerging areas will be key to thriving in this evolving landscape.

 The importance of technical skills and self-reliance in testing roles also came up repeatedly.
 We noted that employers increasingly seek testers who can independently build and maintain testing infrastructure, contributing directly to development pipelines.
 In this shifting environment, adaptability and technical proficiency are critical for staying competitive.